-- Even if you set the drive mode to < 및 H> or < 및>, the camera will still shoot in the single shooting mode. - Even if [AF operation] is set to [Servo AF], tapping on the screen will focus on the image with [One-Shot AF]. - Tapping on the screen in magnified view will not focus or take the picture. - If you shoot by tapping on the screen with [1 1: Image review] set to [Hold], you can press the shutter button halfway to take the next shot. - You can also set the Touch Shutter with [15: Touch Shutter] (the [12] tab in Basic Zone modes). - With [D5: AF method] set to [Smooth zone] and [C3] (Touch Shutter: Enable) set, tapping the screen will focus with [Live 1-point AF] and take the picture. - To shoot with bulb exposure, tap on the screen twice.
+- You can also set the Touch Shutter with [ 5: Touch Shutter] (the [ 2] tab in Basic Zone modes). - With [ 5: AF method] set to [Smooth zone] and [ 1] (Touch Shutter: Enable) set, tapping the screen will focus with [Live 1-point AF] and take the picture. - To shoot with bulb exposure, tap on the screen twice.
 The first tap on the screen will start the bulb exposure.
 Tapping it again will stop the bulb exposure.
 Be careful not to shake the camera when tapping on the screen.